chanceme/emueeprom/README.md

 ## Goals/To-Dos

-The main goal is to create a simple to use wear-leveling application that can be used by embedded systems.
+The main goal is to create a simple to use, wear-leveling application that can be used by embedded devices.
 Other goals and to-dos are:

 * Get repository created, initial push
 * Clean existing code